-Fresh Apple Cake With A Pecan Praline Sauce – This snack size cake encapsulates all of my favorite things in a fresh apple cake.
+This snack size Fresh Apple Cake with a Pecan Praline Sauce encapsulates all of my favorite things about a fresh apple cake.
 A dense rich caramel batter, fresh apple slices and toasted pecans.
-Top that with a homemade pecan praline sauce and it’s pretty much perfection in my book.
+Top that with a homemade pecan praline sauce and it's pretty much perfection in my book.
 The only thing left to do is to top it with a dollop of fresh whipped cream and enjoy the feeling of contentment after eating.
 Then you might want to take either a nap or a long walk.
 Maybe both.

 Fresh Apple Cake With A Pecan Praline Sauce

 - 1 ¼ cup roughly chopped pecans toasted

 - 1 tsp salt